Great Portrait Locations Around Montreal

 Bois Franc

-This park is in Ville-St-Laurent, close to central Montreal but far enough that parking and crowds are easy to deal with.
-It was one of those best-kept-secrets wedding portrait locations when I first went there in 2006.
 All these years later it's become quite popular, but it's rare that I've had to wait too long to use a spot for group portraits.
 The area is in the middle of a newer townhouse development and is always kept in great shape.
 It features a pond, a nice bridge, a small waterfall and a gazebo.
 In short, plenty to work with.
+The mix of all these features close to each other means you don’t have to walk very far.

 Pros:

 Being a suburban area, parking isn't that difficult to find.
 This is good if you're travelling with a caravan of relatives.
-It's not too far from the highway, the west island or downtown Montreal, so it's a good central location.
+It's not too far from the highway, the West Island or downtown Montreal, so it's a good central location.

 Cons: